 Yellowstone National Park is our happy place.
 There is just something about all it has to offer that keeps drawing us back in.
-Yellowstone, and one of it’s gateway cities, Cody, are literally the only places Grant and I visit repeatedly.
+Yellowstone, and one of its gateway cities, Cody, are some of the few places Grant and I visit repeatedly.
 We have been four times in eight years.

 Yellowstone is crowded in the summer.
 More than 90% of its 4.2 million annual visitors come May – September.
 The crowds don’t keep us away from the park, but we do look for ways to escape the crowds.